 - We have spent many years highlighting the inconsistency in pet shop licensing, from fees to conditions.
 We supported the Chartered Institute for Environmental Health’s 2013 guidance on setting pet shop licensing conditions but several Freedom of Information requests to councils have revealed that only about half follow these.
 This evidence has helped us demonstrate to Defra that something needed to be done about inconsistencies and we were pleased when our latest report was mentioned in a Select Committee inquiry into animal welfare in 2016.

-- We joined forces with fellow industry organisations Pet Industry Federation (PIF) and the Reptile and Exotic Pet Trade Association (REPTA) to submit a joint response to the government’s consultation on pet shop licensing in England in 2016.
-In it we called mandatory standards that are properly enforced by competent, experienced and trained inspectors who understand animal welfare and proper enforcement so that those businesses which invest in meeting the standards can rely on enforcement organisations to come down hard on those who flout the law.
+- We joined forces with fellow industry organisations Pet Industry Federation (PIF) and the Reptile and Exotic Pet Trade Association (REPTA) to submit joint responses to the government’s consultation on pet shop licensing in England.
+We want mandatory standards that are properly enforced by competent, experienced and trained inspectors who understand animal welfare and proper enforcement so that those businesses which invest in meeting the standards can rely on enforcement organisations to come down hard on those who flout the law.

 - We want clear and consistent welfare standards to be applied to all businesses that trade in live animals across the whole of the UK.
 All should be licensed and required to meet minimum, mandatory standards that are well enforced by competent, and properly trained inspectors whether in England, Wales, Scotland or Northern Ireland.
 A good licensing system helps to reassure customers that the welfare of the pets is secured by the businesses where they choose to shop.